 We swiftly proceeded to Act 2, ‘after a short break’.

 The Crispy Goma Goma Wings $12 came highly recommended with juicy meats beneath a thin layer of fats and crispy skin.
 Some would prefer it savoured plain but I thought the yuzu mayo wasabi was a nice touch adding a level of potency to the wings.

-I have never been a fan of baby corns but Kabuke does a fusion rendition of the Baby Corn $10 with a house blend of siracha mayo, furikake and pork floss.
+I have never been a fan of baby corns but Kabuke did a fusion rendition of the Baby Corn $10 with a house blend of siracha mayo, furikake and pork floss.
 An explosion of textures indeed.

 The Takoyaki Fries $12 was superbly affordable for its generous portion of shoestring fries topped with Takoyaki dressings.
-You wouldn’t find a single strand of fries untouched without gooey melted cheese, teriyaki sauce, kewpie mayo and grilled octopus.
+You wouldn’t find a single strand of fries untouched without the gooey melted cheese, teriyaki sauce, kewpie mayo and grilled octopus.
 The addition of tobiko, bonito flakes, Ikura and seaweed elevated this dish beyond imaginable.
 We simply can’t stop munching.